logicalclocks/feature-store-api/docs/templates/tags.md

 <b>Properties</b> section of a tag is a dictionary that defines field names and types.

 Json schema are pretty lenient, all that the properties section tells us, is that if a field appears, it should be of the appropriate type.
-So if the json object contains the field `first_name`, this field cannot be of type `boolean`, for example, it should be of type `string`.
+If the json object contains the field `first_name`, this field cannot be of type `boolean`, it has to be of type `string`.
 What we emphasize here, is that the properties section does not impose that fields declared are mandatory, or that the json object cannot contain other fields that were not defined in the schemas.

 <b>Required</b> section enforces the mandatory fields.
-In our case above `first_name`, `last_name`, `age` are declared as mandatory, while hobbies is left as an optional field.
+In our case above `first_name`, `last_name`, `age` are declared as mandatory, while `hobbies` is left as an optional field.

 <b>Additional Properties</b> section enforces the strictness of the schema.
 If we set this to `false` the json objects of this schema can only use fields that are declared (mandatoriy or optional) by the schema.
 No undeclared fields will be allowed.

 Type object is the default type for schemas, so you can ommit it if you want to keep the schema short.
-The types can be arbitrarily nested within the schema to create arbitrarily complex types.

 ### Advanced tag usage
-Json schemas as defined by [https://json-schema.org](https://json-schema.org) allow for even more sections.

-We could enhance our previous person schema:
+We can use additional properties of schemas as defined by [https://json-schema.org](https://json-schema.org) to enhance our previous person schema:

 - Add a `$schema` section to allow us to use more advanced features of the json schemas defined in later drafts.
 The default schema draft is 4 and we will use 7 here (latest).
 - Add an `id` field that is of type string but has to follow a particular regex pattern.
 We will also make this field mandatory.